Prime Minister Modi lays foundation stone for Shrimad Rajchandra Mission projects - ExBulletin

 Prime Minister Modi lays foundation stone for Shrimad Rajchandra Mission projects

-New Delhi: Prime Minister Narendra Modi inaugurated and laid the foundation stone for various projects of the Shrimad Rajchandra Mission at Dharampur in Valsad district of Gujarat on Thursday via video conference.
+New Delhi [India]Aug 04 (ANI): Prime Minister Narendra Modi inaugurated and laid the foundation stone for various projects of Shrimad Rajchandra Mission at Dharampur in Valsad district of Gujarat on Thursday via video conference.

+Prime Minister Modi inaugurated Shrimad Rajchandra Hospital at Dharampur in Valsad.
+The cost of the whole project is around Rs 200 crore.

 The Prime Minister also laid the foundation stone for the Shrimad Rajchandra Veterinary Hospital.
 The 150-bed hospital will be constructed at a cost of around Rs 70 crore.
 It will be equipped with top-notch facilities and a dedicated team of veterinarians and ancillary staff.
 The hospital will provide holistic medical care alongside conventional medicine for animal care and maintenance.